cvitter/Riak-TS-Data-Modeling/How Partition Keys Work.md

 ``` 2^160 / N ```

-The following graphic provides a simplified illustration of how Riak TS assigns key ranges to partitions and partitions to nodes (if there are 32 partitions and 4 nodes):
+The following graphic provides a simplified illustration of how Riak TS assigns key ranges to partitions and partitions to nodes (if there are 32 partitions distributed across a total of 4 nodes):

 ![alt text](Images/riak-ring.png)